curv3d/curv/docs/Shape_Atlas.rst

 These operations are too useful to leave out.
 For this reason, we document the class of SDF created by each shape operation.

-There are 3 SDF classes:
+These are the SDF classes:

 exact:
   The distance field contains the exact Euclidean distance to the nearest boundary.
   The ``inflate`` operation will create a rounded offset.
 mitred:
-  Vertex and edge information is preserved in all isosurfaces.
+  Like exact, except vertex and edge information is preserved in all isosurfaces.
+  This can be useful in conjunction with distance field operations.
   The ``inflate`` operation will create a mitred offset.
 approximate:
-  The SDF is implementation dependent, and may change between releases as the code is optimized.
+  The SDF is implementation dependent, and may change between releases as the library is optimized.
+bad:
+  Worse than approximate: the SDF is Lipschitz continuous with a Lipschitz constant > 1.
+  Sphere tracing won't work unless you correct the SDF using the ``lipschitz`` operator.
+  The correction factor needs to be determined experimentally by the user.
+discontinuous:
+  Worse than bad: the SDF is not Lipschitz continuous, and can't be corrected by the ``lipschitz`` operator.
+  This situation can occur when experimenting with ``make_shape``.

 Bounding Box
 ------------